 But when your local business has one address listed in their GMB and another on the website, that’s a huge red flag to Google:

-So if your business changes their name, location or phone numbers, it’s important that the new data gets updated ASAP.
+So if your business changes its name, physical location or phone number, it’s important that the new data gets updated ASAP.
 And that includes citations on local business directories.

 I also recommend double checking that your business’s address is written out the exact same way on your GMB profile and everywhere else it shows up.

 Google doesn’t like it when one address says “Avenue” and another version uses “Ave.”.

 This kind of thing won’t stop the mailman from delivering your Amazon package.
 But it’s a confusing signal for Google.

 Fill In Every Data Point You Can